Herbal Teas: Know the Risks So You Can Enjoy the Benefits

-An example is a herb with a lovely name, belladonna, which has a long therapeutic history.
+An example is a herb with a lovely name, belladonna, with an extended therapeutic history.
 The belladonna flower is a herb from the same family as tomatoes, potatoes, and tobacco.

 Belladonna’s uses include treating asthma, pneumonia, indigestion, and muscle weakness.
-It can relieve headaches, irritable bowel syndrome, menopausal symptoms and relax blocked airways.
+In addition, it can relieve headaches, irritable bowel syndrome, and menopausal symptoms and relax blocked airways.

 Yet there’s a common, less enchanting, name for belladonna: deadly nightshade.

-The Belladonna flower, in very low doses, has medicinal properties but is fatal in higher quantities.
+In very low doses, the Belladonna flower has medicinal properties but is fatal in higher quantities.
 It’s a very poisonous plant, containing up to 20 different and powerful alkaloids.

-This example demonstrates the most significant risk of herbal teas; the same plant can be medicinal and harmful, depending on the dose.
+This example demonstrates the most significant risk of herbal teas; depending on the dose, the same plant can be medicinal and harmful.